Zuehlke/SHMACK/README.md

     * Wait approx. 10 Minutes
     * **Do NOT interrupt the script!** (especially do **NOT** press Ctrl-C to copy the instructed URL!)
     * In case of failures see [Troubleshoting Section](#setupFailing)
-  * In order to automatically install, update, and configure the [DCOS Commandline Interface](https://docs.mesosphere.com/administration/cli/install-cli/), you will be prompted to enter your password as part of the installation process needs to run via sudo.
+  * In order to automatically install, update, and configure the [DC/OS Commandline Interface](https://docs.mesosphere.com/usage/cli/install/), you will be prompted to enter your password as part of the installation process needs to run via sudo.
+  * Some versions of DC/OS will require activation when first used on a system.
+    If this is the case:
+    Open URL as instructed in `Go to the following link in your browser:` and enter verification code.
+    Whenever you are asked to authenticate using a cloud provider, it works well to use your Github account.
-  * DCOS will now install the packages defined in `create-stack.sh`
+  * DC/OS will now install the packages defined in `create-stack.sh`
   	* Confirm optional installations (if desired): `Continue installing? [yes/no]` --> yes
     * Even after the command returns, it will still take some time until every package is fully operational
     * In the Mesos Master UI you will see them initially in status "Idle" or "Unhealthy" until they converge to "Healthy",